hille721/ansible-variables/README.md

 ## Credits

-I would like to thank the termshot project for their excellent tool that allowed me to easily create the screenshots used in this README.md file.
+I would like to thank the [termshot](https://github.com/homeport/termshot) project for their excellent tool that allowed me to easily create the screenshots used in this README.md file.

-If you're interested in learning more about the termshot project, you can visit their website at <https://termshot.app/> or check out their GitHub repository at <https://github.com/nickolasburr/termshot>.

 ## License